 Capital Expenditures and How to Use Them to Attain Your Goals for Future Growth

-- The three types of capital equipment and specific budget tactics for each type
+- The 3 types of capital equipment and specific budget tactics for each type.

-- Slid advice to determine the advantages and disadvantages of capital leases
+- Solid advice to determine the advantages and disadvantages of capital leases.

 Budget Principles Applied to Real-Life Situations

 - The power of the Sales Budget:

 - The primary importance of the sales budget and how it drives every other budget in your organization.

 - Smart forecasting rules for accurate, realistic sales budgets.

 - Convincing reasons to avoid the antiquated sales budget method of fixed percentage increases.

 - How to weave sales forecasts, marketing plans and sales expenses into one cohesive budget.

 - Plus, produce an actual sales budget in an exciting group participation project.